British government’s early pandemic response was a historic public health failure, lawmakers say

 The government has had an ambivalent response to criticism of its handling of the pandemic, with officials vacillating between apologies and defensiveness over the past few months.

-When Britain crossed the threshold of 100,000 coronavirus deaths in January, British Prime Minister Boris Johnson, who said he almost died of covid-19 in 2020, said “I’m deeply sorry for every life that has been lost, and, of course, as prime minister, I take full responsibility for everything the government has done.”
+When Britain in January crossed the threshold of 100,000 coronavirus deaths, Prime Minister Boris Johnson, who said he almost died when he fell ill with covid-19 in 2020, said, “I’m deeply sorry for every life that has been lost, and, of course, as prime minister, I take full responsibility for everything the government has done.”

 But he followed that up with what some critics viewed as an excuse: “We truly did everything we could and continue to do everything that we can.”

-The question of who ultimately bears responsibility for lives lost during the pandemic has preoccupied public opinion in Britain and other countries for months.
-In France, former health minister Agnès Buzyn, who was only in the job until Feb.
-2020, was placed under formal investigation in Sept. for “endangering the lives of others” — a controversial move viewed as the start of a broader legal probe into the government’s handling of the pandemic.
+The question of who ultimately bears responsibility for the lives lost to the pandemic has preoccupied public opinion in Britain and other countries for months.
+In France, former health minister Agnès Buzyn, who was in the job only until February 2020, very early in the pandemic, was placed under formal investigation in September on allegations of “endangering the lives of others” — a controversial move viewed as the start of a broader legal probe into the French government’s response to the pandemic.

 Read more: